heywaffleapp/blog/content/stories/waffle.md

 We have files, folders, documents, links, photos and videos scattered _everywhere_, and _nowhere_ at the same time.

 Our digital life is a mess.

-We need a space to organize our lives' essentials in a single view.

-Introducing **Waffle**, the visual organization app.
+We need a space to organize our life's essentials in a single view.
+That's why we created **Waffle**, the visual organization app.

 Imagine a bulletin board or a pegboard for your workspace, dedicated to organize your life.
 What would you hang or insert into it?
 Your to-do list, this month's calendar, sticky notes with upcoming appointments, and perhaps a habit tracker?
 Now, envision this concept as a digital app equipped with dynamic widgets, allowing you to arrange them freely and adjust their sizes at will.